KE-AI-ENG/FastDM/README_en.md

 text2video：

-  wan-5B: **height = 704，width = 1280，num_frames = 121，num_inference_steps = 50**
+  wan-5B: **height = 768，width = 768，num_frames = 121，num_inference_steps = 50**

   wan-A14B：**height = 720，width = 1280，num_frames = 81，num_inference_steps = 40**

 Note: The following data uses [SageAttention](https://github.com/thu-ml/SageAttention) for H20 performance on qwen-image and wan2.2-A14B.
-Other models and card types were not used.
 SageAttention significantly improves performance over the torch-sdpa operator.
 For details, refer to the [project](https://github.com/thu-ml/SageAttention).
 If SageAttention is installed in your environment, it will be directly called in FastDM's CUDA-backend mode.

 The Qwen-Image perf-data of RTX8000 using the command `--data-type float16 --width 1024 --height 1024` to avoid OOM, the gpu-mem-usage is still in the process of optimization.